m3-learning/M3Learning-Util/CONTRIBUTING.rst

 (e.g., operating system, Python version) and steps to reproduce the problem.
 Please try also to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
 By removing other factors, you help us to identify the root cause of the issue.
+It would be great if you could provide a docker container that replicates your issue.

 Documentation Improvements